- The extended attributes are inconsistent error prevents users from launching applications.

 - User Account Control: Run all administrators in Admin Approval Mode

-- To disable any of these policies, simply double click them to open their properties and choose Disabled.
+- To disable any of these policies, simply double-click them to open their properties and then choose Disabled.
 Click Apply and OK to save changes.

 - After disabling all policies, close Group Policy Editor and check if the problem is resolved.

-- Open the Settings app and go to System section.
+- Open the Settings app and go to the System section.

-- In the pane on the left navigate to Apps & features, select the problematic app from the list on the right and click on Uninstall.
+- In the pane on the left, navigate to Apps & features, select the problematic app from the list on the right, and then click on Uninstall.

 - Follow the instructions on the screen to remove the app.

-- Check Show more restore points option in the bottom left corner.
-Select the desired restore point and click on Next.
+- Check the Show more restore points option in the bottom left corner.
+Select the desired restore point and then click on Next.